-Reviews the electromagnetic principles of optics; Maxwell's equations; reflection and transmission of electromagnetic fields at dielectric interfaces; Gaussian beams; interference and diffraction; laser theory with illustrations chosen from atomic, gas, and semiconductor laser systems; detectors, including photomultipliers and semiconductor-based detectors; and noise theory and noise sources in optical detection
+This course reviews the electromagnetic principles of optics; Maxwell's equations; reflection and transmission of electromagnetic fields at dielectric interfaces; Gaussian beams; interference and diffraction; laser theory with illustrations chosen from atomic, gas, and semiconductor laser systems; detectors, including photomultipliers and semiconductor-based detectors; and noise theory and noise sources in optical detection.

 EEN 663 Solid State Devices (3 Credits)

-Introduces semiconductor device operation based on energy bands and carrier statistics.
+This course introduces semiconductor device operation based on energy bands and carrier statistics.
 Describes the operation of p-n junctions and metal semiconductor junctions.
-Extends this knowledge to descriptions of bipolar and field effect transistors, and other microelectronic devices.
+Extends this knowledge to descriptions of bipolar and field effect transistors and other microelectronic devices.